The staccato gunfire startled him, echoing along crumbling brick walls, fading into silence.

-A low, pulsing hum in his ear indicated that there was an incoming communication available.
-Torbin made a quick motion to the right with his index and middle fingers held together and a holo image appeared in front of him.
+A pulsing hum in his ear indicated an incoming communication request.
+Marking a few segments for later viewing, he switched the images off with a quick, downward hand flip.
+His index and middle fingers slid to the right, and a holo image appeared.

-"Yes, Nell," Torbin replied as he continued walking.
-"Can I call you about it later?"
+"Yes, Nell.
+Can I call you about it later?"

 "Uh huh.
 I need to get going."

-He dove through an opened chain-link gate which closed and locked behind him, and landed face down in the rubble.
-His right knee smacked against a sharp rock that jutted up from the pile, and he winced in pain.
-The egg-shaped tracker bot hovered briefly just outside the fence, and then sped off with a low purring sound from the small propellers that encircled its lower body, apparently satisfied that its quarry was safely confined.
-The bot, controlled by a minimal AI which fell well within government restrictions on thinking machines, had tailed John and a cohort as they were returning from an area forbidden to non-citizens.
+Diving through an open chain-link gate, he landed face down in rubble, wincing when his right knee smacked against a sharp rock jutting up from the pile.
+An egg-shaped tracker bot hovered briefly just outside the fence until the gate closed and locked.
+It sped off with a soft whirring from the small propellers encircling its lower body, satisfied that the quarry was safely confined.
+Controlled by a minimal AI that fell well within government restrictions on thinking machines, the bot had tailed John and a cohort as they were returning from an area forbidden to non-citizens.
 John had managed to create a diversion that allowed Mark to get away and return to the quarantine area through a separate entrance.

 "We've got to defend ourselves!" shouted one of the group.